ImanovFuad/Python/Object-model.md

 This class also stores the reference timestamp for the weather data, that is to say the time when the data was measured.

-When using _OWM_ class for the retrieval of weather history on a location, eg:
+When using _OWM25_ class for the retrieval of weather history on a location, eg:

     owm.weather_history('Kiev,UA')